Go on to

 as well as French and Belgian broadcasts in 1976.
 This concert performance was filmed with high

-performance has been officially released, in both audio and video form, on the GIANT
+been officially released, in both audio and video form, on the GIANT ON THE

-ON THE BOX DVD, while the song Proclamation has also been included
+BOX DVD, while the song Proclamation has also been included in the 35th

 performance also appears as an enhanced bonus video track on the 35th